benjamin-bk-krueger/kringle-web/docs/account.md

 | Password        | Your password (should be as secure as you want it to be)                    |
 | Invitation Code | An invitation code is currently required to create an account               |

+Note: The invitation code also decides your role (creator or registered user only).

 ![New Account](./img/account_new.png)

 ## Login